Identification of low energy nuclear recoils in a gas TPC with optical readout: Particle images in the gas volume

 \section{Particle images in the \lemon gas volume}

-The \lemon detector was operated in an overground location at Laboratori Nazionali di Frascati (LNF) with a He-CF$_4$ (60/40) gas mixture at atmospheric pressure, the triple GEM system set at a voltage across each GEM sides of 460\unit{V} and a transfer field between the GEM layers of 2.5\unit{kV/cm}.
-A six-independent-HV-channels \texttt{CAEN~A1257} module ensured stability and monitored the bias currents with a precision of 20\unit{nA}.
-The gas mixture was kept under continuous flow of about 200\unit{cc/min} and with the GEMs operated at a $2.0\times10^6$ electric gain.
-The typical photon yield for this type of gas mixtures has been measured to be around 0.07 photons per avalanche electron\cite{bib:jinst_orange1, bib:roby, bib:tesinatalia} and therefore the overall light gain is about $10^6$.
-The field cage was powered by a \texttt{CAEN~N1570}~\cite{CAENN1570}, generating an electric field of 0.5~kV/cm.
+The \lemon detector was operated in an overground location at Laboratori Nazionali di Frascati (LNF) with a He-CF$_4$ (60/40) gas mixture at atmospheric pressure.
+The triple GEM system was operated with a voltage across each GEM sides of 460\unit{V} and with a transfer field between the GEM layers of 2.5\unit{kV/cm}.
+A \texttt{CAEN} \texttt {SY1527} high-voltage module with six independent channels ensured an adequate voltage stability, and monitored the bias currents with a precision of 20\unit{nA}.
+The gas mixture was kept under a continuous flow of about 200\unit{cc/min} and with the GEMs operated at a $2.0\times10^6$ electric gain.
+The typical photon yield for this type of gas mixtures has been measured to be around 0.07 photons per avalanche electron\cite{bib:jinst_orange1, bib:roby, bib:tesinatalia}, and therefore the overall light gain is about $10^6$.
+The field cage was powered by a \texttt{CAEN~N1570}~\cite{CAENN1570}, generating an electric field of 0.5 \unit{kV/cm}.

 The motion of particles within the gas mixtures was studied by means of different simulation tools.
-In particular, \garfield~\cite{bib:garfield,bib:garfield1} program was used to evaluate the transport properties for ionization electrons in the sensitive volume for an electric field of 500\unit{V/cm}.
+In particular, the \garfield~\cite{bib:garfield,bib:garfield1} program was used to evaluate the transport properties for ionization electrons in the sensitive volume for an electric field of 0.5 \unit{kV/cm}.

-Given the diffusion in the gas, ionization electrons produced at a distance $z$ from the GEM will distribute over a region on the GEM surface, having a Gaussian transverse profile with a $\sigma$ given by:
+Given the diffusion in the gas, ionization electrons produced at a distance $z$ from the GEM will distribute over a region on the GEM surface with a Gaussian transverse profile having :

-where $D$ is the transverse diffusion coefficient, whose value at room temperature 140\unit{$\mu{\mathrm{m}}/\sqrt{\mathrm{cm}}$} was obtained with a simulation.
-The value of $\sigma^2_0$ was measured to be about 300\unit{$\mu$m} \cite{bib:btf,bib:fe55New}.
-Therefore, in average, a point-like ionization will result in a spot of [3--4]\unit{mm$^2$}.
+where $D$ is the transverse diffusion coefficient, whose value at room temperature 140\unit{$\mu{\mathrm{m}}/\sqrt{\mathrm{cm}}$} was obtained with this simulation.
+The value of $\sigma_0$ was measured to be about 300\unit{$\mu$m} \cite{bib:btf,bib:fe55New}.
+Therefore, in average, a point-like ionization will result in a spot of 3--4\unit{mm$^2$}.

 The expected effective ranges of electron and nuclear recoils were evaluated respectively with \GEANTfour~\cite{GEANT4} and with \SRIM~\cite{bib:srim} simulation programs.
 The recoil range estimated from simulation, as a function of the impinging particle kinetic energy, is shown in Fig.~\ref{fig:range} for electrons and -as an example- for He-nuclei.